2023 Solar Incentives Guide for Apopka, FL - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC might apply to your situation, get in touch with your local Apopka solar panel installation expert and request more information.
+To more fully understand how the ITC may apply to you, contact your local Apopka solar panel installer and request more information.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 The Clean Energy Credit lasts until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly on a yearly basis until the current program ends.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
+This amount will then decrease slightly each year until the end of the current program.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to speak with your local Apopka solar panel company directly.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Apopka solar panel installers with your questions.

 State & Local Solar Incentives